 French town speed limits start at the sign with the town name on it and end at the sign with the town name crossed out.

-You can get an instant on the spot ban in France for excessive speed. (and it needn't even be that excessive!)
+You can get an instant on the spot ban in France, Switzerland and other countries, for excessive speed. (and it needn't even be that excessive!)
 While this does not impact your UK license, and doesn't stop you riding in other counties, it does mean you will not be able to ride your bike from where you were stopped to the French border!

 Note that not all of German autobahns are de-restricted and they can be quite enthusiastic at enforcement on the restricted sections.

 There is currently no ability for any of the European countries to put points on your license but they can levy substantial fines against you, even after you've come home.
 As our UK government is happy to sell the DVLA vehicle registration details to any and all who will pay, it is becoming more common for fines to arrive through the post after your trip away.

 Filtering (lane splitting) is accepted in most European countries when traffic is stopped or moving slowly.
 In France it's illegal, however, most French bikers filter so we just "go with the flow"